- Homosexuality

 Same-sex marriage in Quebec is legal.

-Right to change legal gender in Quebec is legal, surgery not required.
+Right to change legal gender in Quebec is legal, no restrictions.

 With Bill n°35 : An Act to amend the Civil Code as regards civil status, successions and the publication of rights, it's not required anymore.